MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ##### Q1.
 Why is my measured population less than the number of employees with assigned licenses?

 A1.
-This can happen if you selected only a subset of your population for data analysis, or if your admin excluded a subset of the population from the organizational data that's uploaded into Viva Insights.
+This can happen if you selected only a subset of your population for data analysis, or if your admin excluded a subset of the population from the organizational data that's uploaded into Workplace Analytics.
 For more details, see [Assign licenses](../setup/assign-licenses-to-population.md) and [Who to include in the data](../setup/prepare-organizational-data.md#which-employees-to-include) in [Prepare organizational data](../setup/prepare-organizational-data.md), and see [Origin of data counts](office-365-data.md#origin-of-data-counts).

 ##### Q2.
 Why do the totals seem too high for internal and external collaborators?